 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 The Open Geospatial Consortium shall not be held responsible for identifying any or all such patent rights.

 Recipients of this document are requested to submit, with their comments, notification of any relevant patent claims or other intellectual property rights of which they may be aware that might be infringed by any implementation of the standard set forth in this document, and to provide supporting documentation.

+Future work

+Clause 7.3.2 discusses schema translation between GML application schemas using XSLT.
+XSLT can also be used to support a transaction from GML to GeoJSON but not the other way around.
+A comparison should be made between this XSLT approach and the one in OWS10 using OWL which seems to offer a more general solution providing both schema translation and format translation.

+There is a need to investigate exception handling and system hardening for systems of WFSs.

 References